sipgate/docs/docs/rest-api/authentication.md

 #### Use a ready to use library

 Since OAuth2 is standardized and well supported, there are a lot of libraries covering the authentication process for any language.
-To save time and reduce the risk of potential security failures, we highly encurage you to use such libraries.
+To save time and reduce the risk of potential security failures, we highly encourage you to use such libraries.

 TODO: List some libraries

 #### Step 1: Sending the user to our authentication system

-The authentication screen is accessable at:
+The authentication screen is accessible at:

     https://api.sipgate.com/login/third-party/protocol/openid-connect/auth